We’re happy to support your travel preparation!

 Long Lens Bag

 On days when I will only be carrying my 600mm f/4, I prefer to use a long lens bag that is tall enough that I can keep the camera body attached.
 The less you need to change lenses in the field, the less likely you are to accumulate dust on the sensor.
 The best bag I have for just this combination is here.
+Think Tank also has a new long lens bag as another great option.

 Wandrd™

-Wandrd™ also makes great bags and their PRVKE LITE is the bag I like to use as my under the seat bag on airplanes.
-It is the under the seat bag I use for all of my international trips now as it adheres to most airlines’ size limitations (be sure to check your airline for weight restrictions as well).
 It’s also a great small camera backpack that can be used in the field.
-In fact, if you have a very small mirrorless system, it may be all you need.
 It does not fit mirrorless bodies with a battery grip or a DSLR very well, but it is perfect for the Canon R5 without the battery grip.
 I usually carry my back-up Canon R5 (without the grip) attached to the 100-400mm lens and my 24-70mm lens in this bag.
-I can also fit a couple of additional small lenses in the upper compartment, but it does not have padding in that section, so those lenses need to be protected in a soft lens pouch.
+I can also fit a couple of additional small lenses in the upper compartment, but it does not have padding in that section, so those lenses need to be protected in a protective wrap.
 It’s also helpful to buy the WAIST STRAPS for more support.

 For Nebraska, be sure to order a black bag if you intend to take it to the blinds.
 We need to make sure all clothing and gear is dark, so that we don’t scare the cranes.
 As a side note, they make a tan colored bag in all of their styles which is what I prefer for warm destinations such as Africa (it stays cooler as it reflects more sunlight).
 I take the gear that is best for the trip and often switch bags.
-For Africa, I use the PRVKE LITE and the FERNWEH if I need something bigger.

 I am an affiliate for Wandrd™ and they have great sales on some holidays.
-Keep an eye out for announcements.

-Packing Cubes
+Luggage & Packing Cubes

 Image Storage & Backup

 I use Sandisk for my image storage and back-up.
-(I have provided my Amazon™ Affiliate links below.
-As an Amazon Associate I earn from qualifying purchases):

-I try to buy fast cards (which are more expensive), but can make a difference if you have a high end body and are shooting at fast frame rates.
-It is also very helpful to have a fast card if you are going to shoot video.
-I usually buy 126GB cards (The number of Gigabytes determines how many images the card can store, which varies from camera to camera depending on the megapixel count, RAW/jpeg settings etc).
-My camera, the Canon R5, uses SD Memory Cards and CFExpress Cards, but you will have to check you own camera body to find the right type of card.
+My camera, the Canon R5, uses SD Memory Cards and CFExpress Cards, but you will have to check your own camera body to find the right type of card.
 Many DSLR’s take Compact Flash Memory Cards.
 The fastest SD cards available are 300 MB/s.
 CFExpress Cards are typically much faster at 1200 to 1750 MB/s.
 Keep in mind the camera has to be able to write at those speeds to take advantage of the faster cards, so if you have an older, slower camera, you may be fine buying the slower, cheaper cards.

 I use the following card readers for travel: